11 Things You Should Never Clean with Baking Soda

 It’s still a great cleaner

 You’re going to want to stick with Windex when cleaning glass surfaces in your house.
 “Baking soda is an abrasive cleaner, so there is a chance that it will scratch your glass or mirror,” says Marcos Franco, an employee of Mighty Clean Home.
 If you’re looking for an all-natural cleaning substance, he suggests using vinegar on your glass surfaces instead.
-Try these tips for cleaning tricky household objects.

 It’s OK to use baking soda to clean your aluminum pots and pans, but it’s just important to remember to rinse them right after.
 “Baking soda can cause aluminum to oxidize,” says Jack Prenter, founder of Chore Bliss.
 “Extensive contact will cause oxidization which will turn the surface brown.”
-Be aware of these cleaning myths you need to stop believing.

 Ceramic stove top